umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/index.md

 ## Content Delivery API

-This is the read-only API for delivering published content and media to any app, website, device or platform you are using.
+This is the read-only API for delivering published content and media to any app, website, device or platform.

 It’s worth noting that the JSON output for both Content and Media vary depending on how a given ContentType or MediaType is defined.